Online Master’s Degree in Engineering Management and Certificate in Foundations of Engineering Management

 Both the engineering management degree and graduate certificate programs are designed for working professionals, with all EMGT courses available online and distance learning, as well as at the KU Edwards Campus in Overland Park, Kansas.

-- Working professionals can graduate in three-four years, full-time students in one year.
+- Working professionals can graduate in three to four years, full-time students in one year.

 - Experienced faculty